OWelton-Rosie/wlg-comp-venues/README.md

 It's important to note that it's essential to build a server when running the app locally.
 This is due to the fact that `file://` URLs will not use the JS `import` function to load the contents of a JSON.
 This is due to security restrictions.

+# Creating your own instance
+If you're keen to reuse my code to make a catalog for your region, you're more than welcome to.
+Please follow the insturctions in `installation.md` for guidance on how to do this.

 ## Todo:
 - ~~Add search function~~
 - ~~Add light/dark mode?~~